 The U.S. Bureau of Labor Statistics (BLS) reports that, in 2018, there were 9,100 orthotists and prosthetists in the nation, and these professionals earned a mean annual salary of $73,860 (www.bls.gov).
 Furthermore, according to the BLS, between 2018-2028 there will be a 20% increase of orthotist or prosthetist positions.

 An orthotics and prosthetics technician works under the supervision of an O&P practitioner to fabricate and maintain orthotic or prosthetic devices.
 Technicians are not generally trained in providing direct care to patients.

 Certificates and associate's degree programs are available for individuals interested in working as an orthotic, prosthetic or orthotic and prosthetic technician.
 The length of these programs differs depending on the field of study.
 Courses cover topics like orthotic and prosthetic equipment and human anatomy.
 Orthotic programs also provide instruction in upper and lower limb, clinical and spinal orthotics.
 Prosthetic programs provide instruction in transtibial, transhumeral and transfemoral prosthetics.

 The BLS places orthotics and prosthetics technicians in the category of 'medical appliance technicians'.
-In May 2014, according to the BLS, there were 13,290 medical appliance technicians in the nation.
-Figures from the BLS show orthotics and prosthetics technicians earned a mean annual salary of $39,000 in May 2014.
-Between 2012 and 2022 there will be 7% increase in these jobs, the BLS stated.
+In May 2018, according to the BLS, there were 15,500 medical appliance technicians in the nation.
+Figures from the BLS show orthotics and prosthetics technicians earned a mean annual salary of $42,180 in May 2018.
+Between 2018 and 2028, the BLS also projected a much faster than average increase of 13% for these jobs,.